 Our Kids Camp is open to experienced and novice players alike.
 All you need to do is bring a guitar, a tuned-down fiddle or a 10-button diatonic accordion in the key of C, and we’ll fill the days with music classes, band labs, singing, dancing, cuisine and other great educational activities.
 Our Monday-Friday day camp culminates with performances by camper bands and a graduation ceremony complete with a camper-parent dance.

 Our $250.00 registration fee includes all activities, snacks, and a camp T-shirt.
+This price does not include lunch.
+Lunch for the week may be purchased for $25.00.
 Members of Friends of LFR receive a 10% discount.
-Sibling discounts of 10% per child are also offered (limit 1 discount per child).
+Sibling discounts of 10% are given to each additional child (limit 1 discount per child).

 Sign Up At the Bottom of the page